Speed is no longer the scarce asset. Controlled speed is.

 Unmanaged AI-assisted delivery can turn speed into unclear intent, unreviewable PRs, fragile changes, weak verification, security or data risk, wasted agent loops, and rework that compounds faster than the team can inspect it.

 The bottleneck moves from writing code to deciding what should be done, reviewing what changed, proving what was checked, and handing over work the team can still maintain.
+Review confidence becomes the constraint.

 When something goes wrong, the leadership question is not which model wrote the code.
 It is what was asked, what changed, what was checked, who reviewed it, and why the work was safe enough to trust.